Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Evaluation

 \section{Evaluation}

-Our evaluation aims to compare \tool against a representative concurrency testing tool from each design choice category shown in Figure~\ref{fig:tradeoffs} / Table~\ref{tab:design-space}.
+Our evaluation aims to compare \tool against a representative concurrency testing tool from each design choice category shown in \arxivadd{Fig.~\ref{fig:tradeoffs} /} Table~\ref{tab:design-space}.
 Among the available tools, only \rr (\emph{OS-level interception}), JPF (\emph{VM Hacking}), and Lincheck (\emph{concurrency mocking}) are actively maintained and compatible with contemporary versions of Java (11--21).
-Lincheck, however, is limited to testing data structure concurrency and cannot handle arbitrary Java applications; whereas \rr and JPF are general-purpose.
+Lincheck, however, is \diffadd{primarily} designed for testing data-structure linearazibility \diffrm{and does not target}\diffadd{instead of} arbitrary Java applications; whereas \rr and JPF are \diffadd{explicitly} general-purpose.
 Unfortunately, all of the \emph{directed yielding} tools CalFuzzer, IMUnit, and Weaver support only Java 6, which is deprecated since 2018 and not supported by any of our evaluation benchmarks.
 To confirm our claims from Section~\ref{sec:related}, we were able to run CalFuzzer on a virtual machine with Java 6 and verified its lack of expressibility in controlling the thread wake-up order after \code{notify()}, as well as the inability to simulate certain interleavings such as delayed and spurious wake-ups.

 Our evaluation addresses the following research questions:

 \rqn{1}{How does {\tool} compare to \rr and JPF concurrency control in terms of bug-finding effectiveness on independent benchmarks?}

 \rqn{2}{How does {\tool} compare to \rr and JPF in terms of run-time performance on the same benchmarks?}